Greek Civil War: Conventional warfare

 In September 1947, however, the KKE's leadership decided to move from guerrilla tactics to fullscale conventional war despite the opposition of Vafiadis.
-In December, the KKE announced the formation of a Provisional Democratic Government, with Vafiadis as prime minister; that led the Athens government to ban the KKE.
+From 23 to 24 December 1947, the KKE announced the formation of a Provisional Democratic Government, with Vafiadis as prime minister; that led the Athens government to ban the KKE.
 No foreign government recognized this government.
 The new strategy led the DSE into costly attempts to seize a major town as its seat of government, and in December 1947, 1,200 DSE fighters were killed in the Battle of Konitsa.
 At the same time, the strategy forced the government to increase the size of the army.
 With control of the major cities, the government cracked down on KKE members and sympathizers, many of whom were imprisoned on the island of Makronisos.

 Military trial of communists during the war.
 In many cases the punishment was the death penalty.

 Despite setbacks, such as the defeat at Konitsa, the DSE reached the height of its power in 1948, extending its operations to Attica, within 20 km of Athens.
 It drew on more than 20,000 fighters, both men and women, and a network of sympathizers and informants in every village and suburb.